Why Patterns

 Why most SaaS products fail at the feature level—and how patterns fix it.

-Most products don’t fail at UILink to section
+Most products do not fail at UILink to section

 They fail at the feature layer.